Menu Close

 Mindfulness is about giving the present moment your full attention.
 It can be done through various exercises and techniques, helping to reduce stress, enhance emotional regulation and improve overall wellbeing.
 Rather than dwelling on the past or worrying about the future, mindfulness encourages you to observe your thoughts and feelings as they arise without getting caught up in them.

 Mindfulness can help you develop a greater sense of clarity and calm, enabling you to respond to life’s challenges more effectively.
-It can be practiced in everyday activities, such as eating, walking or even washing dishes, as well as through formal meditation practices.
+It can be practiced in everyday activities, such as eating, walking or even washing dishes, as well as through formal meditation practises.

 myths about mindfulness